thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 Application processors are delivering the messages to the subscribers fast enough to not experience the lag.
 All 1,000,020 clients are stably connected to the broker.

-AWS instance monitoring shows about 70% average CPU load.
-AWS RDS resources are almost not used due to the absence of DEVICE persistent clients.
+AWS instance (where TB MQTT Brokers are deployed) monitoring shows about 70% average CPU load.
+AWS RDS resources are almost not used due to the absence of DEVICE persistent clients and few requests per second processed to update sessions.
 AWS MSK monitoring shows Kafka has plenty of resources left to receive even more load.

 {% include images-gallery.html imageCollection="broker-tests-aws-monitoring" %}